KatrixReloaded/SoliditySecurityNotes/NOTES.md

   - There might be some false-positives with Certora
     - Add the generated result to a unit test to confirm whether the edge case is valid or not
     - If not, add a require statement specifying to Certora to skip the specific values
+  - Parametric rules can be set up in Certora spec.
+    - In a rule, define the following:
+    ```javascript
+    rule xyz {
+        method f;
+        env e;
+        calldataarg arg;
+        f(e, arg);
+        ... // any conditions
+    }
+    ```
+    - This rule will call any method in the contract with any env and any calldata arguments
+  - In Certora, `ghost` variables can be set up which can be used across `rule`s and `hook`s
+    - eg: `ghost uint256 sum;`
+    - This `ghost` variable is not initialized with 0, we can specify that like this: `ghost uint sum { init_state axiom sum == 0; }`
+      - Here, the `init_state` is a keyword to define an initial state of the variable
+      - The `axiom` keyword is added to assert that this initial state is always there
+    - **Note:** If a function is externally called and not recognized by Certora, it will also `DEFAULT HAVOC` the non-persistent ghost variables
+    - To make sure that the ghost variable isn't havoced, add the `persistent` keyword before it
+    - A `hook` in Certora is used to attach CVL code to certain low-level operations, such as loads and stores to specific storage variables
+      - eg: `hook Sstore totalSupply uint256 ts {...}`
+      - The above LoC basically says, "For any change made to the storage variable totalSupply, ts, do something"
+      - Hooks can be used for almost every EVM opcode, look at docs for syntax